 Wondering why your knives get dull so easily?
 Getting in dangerous situations because of your blunt knife?
 Washing your knife inappropriately may be the reason behind it.

 Knives are our incessant mate when it comes to kitchen chores.
-The durability of the knives is an important property.
-Proper cleaning can influence the durability and overall performance of the knives.
+The durability of the knives is a valuable property.
+Proper cleaning can influence the strength and overall performance of the blades.
 So master the tips to clean a knife is a must.

 Techniques to Clean a Kitchen Knife

 Always hold the knife with your non-dominating hand.
 Keep the sharp edge pointing away from you?
-This will reduce the chance of accidentally getting cut by the knife.
+This will reduce the chance of accidentally getting cut by the sword.

 Rinse off each time: